MoSi162/python-konzepte-praesentation-/present.md

 # python-konzepte-praesentation
 # Python Concepts – Beginner Presentation

-This is a beginner-friendly overview of five fundamental Python programming concepts.
+This is a beginner-friendly "try to be bashar for one day" presentation in case of mistakes keep them as your personal secret
-Each includes a summary of its purpose, main advantages, and limitations.
-This presentation is **code-free**, designed for easy learning, teaching, or revising.

 ---

 ## 🧭 Topics Overview: